Anti-dumping row casts shadow on Yingli, JA Solar outlook

 JA Solar's second-quarter net loss doubled.
 Adjusted loss of 22 cents per American Depositary Share (ADS) was bigger than analysts' average estimate of 14 cents per ADS, according to Thomson Reuters I/B/E/S.

-Yingli reported is fourth straight quarterly loss of 58 cents per ADS, much larger than the 33 cents loss analysts expected.
+Yingli reported its fourth straight quarterly loss of 58 cents per ADS, much larger than the 33 cents loss analysts expected.

 Shares of JA Solar have fallen 20 percent this year, while those of Yingli have slumped nearly 50 percent.